 Ph.D.
 Grade Requirements

 All core and required courses must be passed with a B or better, unless otherwise noted.
-Core courses and minor area will be indicated by the student via a Declaration of Core Courses, Major, & Minor form (example in Appendix) submitted to the Graduate Program Coordinator along with the Program of Study.
+Core courses and minor area will be indicated by the student on the Core Course, Focus Area, & Minor form (example in Appendix).